Browser Sandbox

 Browser SandboxAn OS-level isolation layer that confines a browser's renderer and helper processes so that compromised web code cannot read the file system or other applications.

-A browser sandbox is the set of operating-system mechanisms that the browser process uses to constrain less-trusted child processes — renderers, GPU process, plugins, network service — to a minimal set of capabilities.
-Chromium uses Windows job objects and integrity levels, macOS Seatbelt, and Linux seccomp-bpf plus namespaces; Firefox uses similar primitives.
-Even if attacker JavaScript or a renderer-level memory corruption succeeds, the sandbox prevents arbitrary file access, command execution, or interaction with other processes without an additional sandbox escape.
-Together with Site Isolation, the sandbox is the modern browser's primary defense against drive-by exploits, and is regularly stress-tested at Pwn2Own where a full sandbox-escape chain is required to win.
+A browser sandbox is the set of operating-system mechanisms a browser uses to constrain less-trusted child processes — renderers, GPU process, network service — to a minimal set of capabilities.
+Chromium relies on Windows job objects and integrity levels, macOS Seatbelt, and Linux seccomp-bpf plus user namespaces; Firefox uses comparable primitives.
+Even if attacker JavaScript triggers memory corruption inside the renderer, the sandbox blocks arbitrary file access, process creation, and syscalls without a second bug — a sandbox escape.

 Chrome renderer running as a low-integrity job object with token restrictions on Windows.